Gin7813/Fight/README.md

 # Fight
-A simple game write by Python
+A simple game write with Python